 If screaming makes you jump, your AC doing it will make you jump even higher.
 If you ever heard your AC screaming, turn the unit off immediately and call us.
 Screaming often means a refrigerant leak somewhere in the system, and running it will not only drive you crazy from the sound, but it will also continue to damage your AC until it needs to be replaced.
 In a more serious scenario, your compressor may have too much pressure building up inside it.
 It’s warning you that you need to turn off the system and get it fixed.

 Many of the causes of loud noises when your AC system turns on may require a professional.
-Unless the noise is caused by your air filter, we do not recommend trying to repair any of the other issues we’ve listed here.
+Unless your air filter causes the noise, we do not recommend trying to repair any of the other issues we’ve listed here.

 Please leave it to the professionals!
 If you live in the Kansas City metro area, you can call A.B.
 May right now.